 Next, make yourself a fold that will be large enough to slide your curtain rod through, plus an inch or so of slack to be safe.
 Make it as even as you want, though since it's at the rod end, it probably doesn't matter if it's not perfect.

+And iron the fold you've just made.
+It makes the webbing much easier to iron in the next step if you pre-iron.
 After you've ironed the crease, measure out the webbing to reach end to end under the fold.
 I found it much easier to actually do this in pieces.
 Instead of cutting a long piece of webbing, I cut 2-3 shorter pieces.

 Voila!
 You've just made the top of your curtain without sewing a thing.